nixworks/public/news/2010/03/31/README.md

 ##### 2008 Mumbai attacks
 ### [The trial of the lone surviving gunman involved in the 2008 Mumbai attacks, Ajmal Kasab, concludes. ](/news/2010/03/31/the-trial-of-the-lone-surviving-gunman-involved-in-the-2008-mumbai-attacks-ajmal-kasab-concludes.md)
-_Context: 2008 Mumbai attacks, Ajmal Kasab_
+_Context: Ajmal Kasab, 2008 Mumbai attacks_

 ##### Google
 ### [Google says thousands of internet users in Vietnam have been spied on with malicious software, appearing to target opponents of bauxite mining in the country. ](/news/2010/03/31/google-says-thousands-of-internet-users-in-vietnam-have-been-spied-on-with-malicious-software-appearing-to-target-opponents-of-bauxite-mini.md)
-_Context: Vietnam, bauxite, Google_
+_Context: bauxite, Google, Vietnam_

 ##### China
 ### [Foreign journalists based in China and Taiwan say their Yahoo email accounts have been hacked. ](/news/2010/03/31/foreign-journalists-based-in-china-and-taiwan-say-their-yahoo-email-accounts-have-been-hacked.md)
-_Context: China, Taiwan, Yahoo_
+_Context: China, Yahoo, Taiwan_

 ##### Green wall
 ### [Lines of "green wall" are built along the desert district in Yanchi county, Ningxia Hui autonomous region to defend against desertification. ](/news/2010/03/31/lines-of-green-wall-are-built-along-the-desert-district-in-yanchi-county-ningxia-hui-autonomous-region-to-defend-against-desertification.md)
-_Context: Ningxia Hui, desertification, Yanchi, green wall_
+_Context: green wall, Ningxia Hui, desertification, Yanchi_

 ## [Previous Day...](/news/2010/03/30/index.md)